Here’s everything about Botim being safe to use:

 This was half-covered before but from an overhead perspective.

-Botim has a user agreement, and if you read through it, you’ll gain insight as to how the company interacts with your own personal data.
+Botim has a user agreement, and if you read through it, you’ll gain insight into how the company interacts with your own personal data.

 Here’s what the user agreement reveals.